 For a century, Northern Patagonia has been the most rugged and remote part of continental Chile, the place where scant pioneers quietly set forth a Wild West existence.
-While life here may be tough for its residents, it doesn't lack for scenery.
+While life here may still be tough for its residents, Northern Patagonia doesn't lack for scenery.
 Exuberant rainforest, scrubby steppe and unclimbed peaks crowd the horizon, but the essence of this place is water, from the clear cascading rivers to the turquoise lakes, massive glaciers and labyrinthine fjords.

 Southbound visitors often bypass Northern Patagonia on a sprint to Torres del Paine, but its backcountry treasures are pay dirt to the adventurous traveler.

 The mostly gravel Carretera Austral rumbles from Puerto Montt to Villa O'Higgins, some 1200km south.
 Ferry connections are required for northerly roadless stretches where mountains meet the sea.
 Though sections north of Coyhaique are now being paved, the iconic challenge of driving the rest still remains.